 REPRESENTATIVE HOSMER.
 I think he has/probably the irascible actions that sometimes characterize Adenauer and DeGaulle and that they have, in fact, perhaps helped their national interests to some extent.
+Perhaps the General might be as irascible on some of these items.

+seen

-Perhaps the General might be as irascible on some of these items. seen GENERAL LEMNITZER.
-I think some of my colleagues in NATO But I have had experience in the NATO field and in collective security arrangements.
-I can speak from personal experience as a result of my appearance before Congressional committees, not only in the military interval and program but in hearings such as this Defense] presentation.
-I hope to use that experience effectively in carrying on.
+But I have had experience in the NATO field and in collective security arrangements.
+I can speak from personal experience as a result of my appearance before Congressional committees, not only in the military interval in the military fraction from the former of the fo

 Going back to the NATO area there has been tremendous progress made in NATO over the years.
 When I was first sent over by Secretary Forrestal to sit on the Military Committee of five powers, the U.K., France, Belgium, Holland and Luxemburg, there was a Corporal's Guard standing between the Red Communist Forces and the Channel coast.

+SECRET

+1660

+(37)

+SECRET

-SECRET 1660 (37) SECRET We have come a long way.
+We have come a long way.
 This is no place to stop.